juangamnik/swift-evolution/proposals/XXXX-enhanced-existentials.md

 * **Protocol requirement**.
 This requirement consists of the name of a protocol, and requires the existential to conform to the protocol.

-* **Protocol requirement with `where`**.
-This requirement consists of the name of a protocol with associated types, followed by the keyword `where`, followed by a list of constraints.
-The existential must conform to the protocol, and the associated types of the protocol must comply with the given `where` constraints.

-* **Bound protocol requirement**.
-This requirement consists of the name of a protocol with associated types, followed by the keyword `as`, followed by an identifier.

-* **Bound protocol requirement with `where`**.
-This reqirement consists, in order, of the name of a protocol with associated types, `as`, an identifier, `where`, and a list of constraints.

 * **Nested `Any<...>`**.
 This requirement consists of another `Any<...>` construct.

 A summary of the `Any<...>` grammar can be found in the *Detailed Design* section.

-**Simple `Any<...>`**

-A 'simpler' version of the `Any<...>` construct is also defined, hereby referred to as **simple `Any<...>`**.
-This is identical to the full `Any<...>`, but can only contain any-class requirements, class requirements, protocol requirements, and nested simple `Any<...>` requirements.
-Use of simple `Any<...>` is detailed in later sections.

 ### Any-class requirement